 Part of the solution to getting a better knee is the shape of the knee replacement.
 The knee is a very complicated shape and so far knee replacements have not come close to mimicking this.
 Modern research has more accurately defined how the human knee works, and more modern implants come closer to copying the complicated movement patterns.

-Mr Willis Owen has been most impressed with a Knee called the Journey BCS 2 which compensates for two of the main ligaments in the knee to make the replaced knee feel more natural.
-Mr Willis-Owen has carried out many of these new replacements and been impressed every time with how natural the knee feels compared to a standard total knee replacement.
-Patients have typically got off crutches sooner, moved the knee more freely, and enjoyed better function.
+Mr Willis Owen has been most impressed with a Knee called Persona which is a modern design specially shaped to make the replaced knee feel more natural.
+Mr Willis-Owen has carried out many of these new high-performance knee replacements and been impressed every time with how natural the knee feels compared to a standard total knee replacement.
+Patients have typically got off crutches sooner, moved the knee more freely, and enjoyed the better function.
+He has seen amazing results with people in the eighties getting back skiing and many patients enjoying sports again.

 At the Nuffield Hospital in Bournemouth, we have a Mako robot for robot-assisted partial and total knee replacement.
 This allows to take a preoperative CT scan to model the knee, then plan where to put the knee replacement on a computer.
 We then carry out the surgery using a robot and can make adjustments to the position on the computer to see how the changes will male the knee tighter or looser at various parts of the arc of motion.
-One we have it perfect we then use the robot to trim away the bone to the nearest millimetre or degree to position the new knee perfectly.
-This is a well-established technique used over 80,000 times around the world but new to the UK ours in only the fourth robot in the country.
+One we have it perfect, we then use the robot to trim away the bone to the nearest millimetre or degree to position the new knee perfectly.
+This is a well-established technique used over 80,000 times around the world, but quite new to the UK, with ours being the fourth robot to arrive in the country.
 The new knee position is more precise and recovery is more comfortable and quicker.
 It also reduces the likelihood that the knee is implanted in the wrong position, and therefore should translate into amazingly good knees!